ajinajoshpin/AOA-Java-M11/EX NO 1B - Power of 2.md

-# EX 1C Valid Pairs using Brute Force Approach
+# EX 1B Power of 2
-## DATE: 11/08/2025
+## DATE: 19/11/2025
 ## AIM:
-To write a Java program to for given constraints.
+To write a Java program to for given constraints.Given an integer n, return true if it is a power of two.
+Otherwise, return false.
-Given an integer array nums and an integer k, return the number of pairs (i, j) where i < j such that |nums[i] - nums[j]| == k.

-The value of |x| is defined as:

-x if x >= 0.
--x if x < 0.
+An integer n is a power of two, if there exists an integer x such that n == 2x.

 ## Algorithm
-1. Start the program and import the `Scanner` class to take user input.
+1. Start the program and import the `Scanner` class to take input from the user.
-2. Read the number of elements `n` and then input the array elements.
+2. Read an integer `n` using the `Scanner` object.
-3. Read the integer value `k` representing the required absolute difference.
-4. Use nested loops to compare each pair `(i, j)` where `i < j` and check if `|nums[i] - nums[j]| == k`.
-5. Count and display the total number of valid pairs that satisfy the condition.
+3. Check if `n` is less than or equal to 0 — if true, return `false`.
+4. Use the bitwise operation `(n & (n - 1)) == 0` to check if `n` is a power of two.
+5. Print `true` if the condition holds, otherwise print `false`.

 ## Program:
 ```